Frequently Asked Questions

 Do I need to leave a tip?

 Tips are not required but a common way to tell your tattoo artist that you appreciate the effort they put into making your tattoo look as good as it does.
-Many people ask what they should tip and that is something that the customer should decide for themself.
-When I tip after getting a tattoo, I judge it upon the cost, the level of customer service and friendliness of the artist before during and after the tattoo, as well as how much I like the artist's finished product.
+15-20% is average for the service industry, but again, not required.

 I'm pregnant, can I still get tattooed?